1.1. General presentation of the judicial organisation and position of the administrative jurisdictional order

 The Supreme Administrative Court examines cases appealed from one of the four administrative courts of appeal.
 It also examines appeals from the Council for Advance Tax Rulings.
 The majority of appeals require leave to appeal, which is granted only if it could be of importance as a precedent, i.e. provides guidance on how other similar cases are to be determined, or if there are pressing reasons to do so (extraordinary leave).
 Only a small percentage of the cases referred to the Supreme Administrative Court are granted leave to appeal.

 The Supreme Administrative Court operates in two divisions.
 The Court is properly constituted with five Justices on the bench or with four, if three of them are unanimous.
 In certain cases of simple nature, the Court is constituted by three Justices on the bench.
-Questions concerning leave to appeal are generally decided by one up to three Justices.
+Questions concerning leave to appeal are generally decided by one to three Justices.

 If a division of the Court intends to diverge from a judicial principle or an interpretation of the law previously laid down by the Court, the matter shall be referred to a plenary session of the Court.